 The latest sign of downtown Detroit’s renaissance?
 The Siren Hotel, which is giving new life to the 1926 Wurlitzer Building, abandoned since the 1980s.
 The 106 guest rooms feature colorful terrazzo showers and custom-made blankets from Maine Heritage Weavers.
 The lobby channels Detroit’s early 20th-century glory days with velvet sofas, ornate Italian mirrors, and a Murano glass chandelier.
 At the Candy Bar, locals gather on bubblegum-pink banquettes beneath a giant disco ball to sip craft cocktails.
 Try the New Gimlet, made with gin infused with kaffir lime.
 Reservations are required for the on-site restaurant Albena, an eight-seat tasting counter where chef Garrett Lipar pays homage to Great Lakes ingredients.
 From $139 —Laura Itzkowitz

 Built in 1914, Baltimore’s Recreation Pier has played many key roles for the city: immigration hall, ferry terminal, and now, luxury hotel.
 The Sagamore Pendry Hotel offers a level of hospitality that was lacking in the cobblestoned Fells Point area.
-Nautical themes inform Patrick Sutton’s interior design for the 128 guest rooms, two of which evoke a ship captain’s berth.
-The Cannon Room features framed antique life preservers and two cannons found under water during the pier’s restoration.
+Nautical themes inform Patrick Sutton’s interior design for the 128 guest rooms, all of which evoke a ship captain’s berth.
+The Cannon Room also feature a cannon found under water during the pier’s restoration.
 James Beard Award–winning chef Andrew Carmellini created the Italian-inspired menus at the Rec Pier Chop House and the Cannon Room whiskey bar.
 If a burger or fish tacos are more to your liking, order them by the harbor-facing pool.
 From $350 —L.I.

 The St. Jane is named after Jane Addams, the Nobel Peace Prize winner who pioneered social reform in Chicago at the turn of the 20th century.
 A biography of Addams sits on a nightstand in every one of the hotel’s 365 guest rooms, and the owners—both female—donate a percentage of their profits to the Jackson Chance Foundation, whose mission is to enrich the lives of babies in the neonatal intensive care unit at Ann & Robert H. Lurie Children’s Hospital.
 Beyond feeling good about where your dollars are going, there are plenty of other reasons to stay at the St. Jane: It’s located in the Carbide & Carbon Building, a 1929 art deco landmark shaped like a champagne bottle; guest rooms are outfitted with large windows and marble countertops; and it’s just five blocks from the city’s Millennium Park.
 From $269—L.I.